CuteSlime/P12_Developpez_une_architecture_back-end_securisee_avec_Python_et_SQL/README.md

    This will initialize the database tables and start the CLI application.

-   if the Database don't have any User yet, then a manager type of User will be created, the username and password will be `Admin`, after creating another manager you will be able to delete the Admin user, please, at most change the password if you keep this account.
+   If the Database don't have any User yet, then a manager type of User will be created.
+   The username and password will be `Admin`, after creating another manager you will be able to delete the Admin user.
+   Please, at most change the password if you keep this account.

 ## Dependencies